-Too many entrepreneurs have a mindset of mimicking what their competition is doing and accepting what customers expect.
+Too many entrepreneurs settle for mimicking what their competition is doing and accepting what customers expect.
 Such a mindset leads to not being differentiated in the marketplace, and the only thing such companies can ultimately compete on is price, which is a bloody race to the bottom.
 Given the tragic ends of undifferentiated positioning, how can a company find, communicate and operationalize what makes it unique relative to the competition?
 Follow these three steps.

 Adopt A “Blue Ocean” Mentality